JeremyAnsel/xwa_hooks/xwa_hook_hangars/zip/readme.txt

 # To call the hook that updates the shuttle
 At offset 5B5A5, replace E8C62A0000 with E876C91400.

-# To call the hook that sets the shuttle camera
+# To call the hook that sets the shuttle re-enter position
 At offset 57ADB, replace 8D1480C1E2032BD0A108BC6800 with E840041500E9B4000000909090.

 # To call the hook that reads the shuttle opt infos